Kairotic/mistakes/dyadic.md

 ~~~~

 The first definition appears straightforward, but allows us to
-introduce our first piece of Haskell code.
+introduce our first piece of Haskell code, which simply defines a
+*data type*.